TakuyaShintate/tsts/README.md

 #### 1. Preparation of data to be used for training

-Save the training data (CSV file), validation data, and test data in their respective directories.
+Save the training data (CSV files), validation data, and test data in their respective directories.
 The name of the directory is arbitrary.
 If there are multiple training, validation, and test data, please save them all in their respective directories.

 ##### Example of CSV file

-> It allows selection of input and output variables to be used at runtime
+> You may select input and output variables to be used at runtime

 | feat0 | feat1 | feat2 |
 | ----- | ----- | ----- |